 Your blog template ships <link rel="alternate" type="application/rss+xml" href="/rss.xml">, a subscriber clicks it, and the URL 404s.
-This is the second-most-common RSS bug (the first is “subscribers report they aren’t getting new posts”).
-Almost never is the RSS library at fault — usually the route file isn’t actually in the build, the filename doesn’t match the link tag, or the host’s rewrite rules treat /rss.xml as an unmatched path and route it through the SPA fallback.
+Almost never is the RSS library at fault.
+In nearly every case one of three things is true: the route file never made it into the build output, the filename doesn’t match the href in the link tag, or a host rewrite rule is shadowing the feed.

 Common causes